-fects of replacing stamp duty with a property or consumption tax on household mobility remain large.
-As discussed, the model without preference shocks has much lower O2O transition and housing turnover rates.
+TABLE 12.
+Steady-state outcomes without housing g preference shock. -- ----------- ----------------------- ----------------- --------------------- lower O2O transition and housing turnover rates.
 However, the removal of stamp duty increases these rates by a similar percentage as in our baseline calibration.
-Second, the effects of removing stamp duty on house price, rent and home ownership are similar to our original calibration both qualitatively and quantitatively.
-Third, the steady state welfare gains are smaller in the model when preference shocks are absent.
-Welfare gains are 0.34 and 0.18 in the property and consumption tax experiments without preference shocks, respectively.
-This compares to gains of 0.45 and 0.25 when housing preference shocks are present.
+Second, the effects of removing stamp duty on house price, rent, and home ownership are similar to our original calibration both qualitatively and quantitatively.
+Third, the steady-state welfare gains are smaller in the model when preference shocks are absent.
+Welfare gains are 0.34% and 0.18% in the property and consumption tax experiments without preference shocks, respectively.
+This compares to gains of 0.45% and 0.25% when housing preference shocks are present.
 As such, if preference shocks are ignored, the welfare gains from tax reform are underestimated.